Dragon2fly/ZipUnicode/README.md

    This first extracts your zip file (and convert all file names to `UTF-8`).
    Then it compresses extracted contents and adds `_fixed` suffix to the zip filename.
    The fixed zip file is on the same path as the original one.

+   **Warning**: `zipu` cannot create password encrypted zip file.
+   With these files you have to first extract it by `zipu` and then re-zip it with your conventional tool.